mvanthoor/rustic-book/src/search/ordering/reason.md

 of time in finding the promising variations.
 It can use this saved time to search deeper, and it will become stronger as a result.

-In this subchapter, we'll discuss various techniques on how to order moves during the search.
-To make the gains of these techniques clear, some examples with the results obtained will be provided.
+In this chapter, we'll discuss various techniques on how to order moves during the search.
+To make the gains of move ordering more tangible, an example will be provided in the MVV-LVA chapter, which will be up next.